corbinmunce/domoticz-plex-webhook/README.md

 # domoticz-plex-webhook
-Provides an endpoint for Plex Webhooks to send to Domotiz home automation sofware
+Provides an endpoint for Plex Webhooks to send to Domotiz home automation software

 ## Requirements
 * Domoticz https://www.domoticz.com/